velovix/blog/content/post/lgpl-gpl-license-compliance-with-pyinstaller.md

 This is great for any Python project that wants that self-contained, single-executable experience that compiled languages can offer.
-It is also very useful for proprietary projects that don't want to deploy their code directly to a user.
+It is also very useful for proprietary projects that don't want to deploy their code directly to users.
 However, PyInstaller is a very aggressive packaging tool and pays no mind to the licenses of the libraries it packages up.
-This poses a significant challenge if your project does not make its source available, because you'll be violating the licenses of any of your LGPL or GPL dependencies.
+This poses a significant challenge if your project does not use a GPL-compatible license, because you may be violating the licenses of your LGPL or GPL dependencies.

 This post will take a look at strategies we have used to identify and either externalize or eliminate LGPL and GPL dependencies in a proprietary PyInstaller